Some links in this post may be affiliate links

 Nutrient deficiency: Apply a balanced, water-soluble fertilizer every 4 weeks in spring and summer.

-Some of the causes of brown leaves on Lacy Tree Philodendron are direct sunlight, low humidity, and underwatering.
+Some of the causes of brown leaves on Lacy Tree Philodendron are direct sunlight, low humidity or inconsistent watering.

 Direct sunlight: Keep the plant away from direct sunlight or instal a light curtain or sheer to filter the sunlight.

-Low humidity: Set the pot on a wet pebble tray, use a humidifier or group the plants together.
+Low humidity: Set the pot on a wet pebble tray, use a cool mist humidifier or group the plants together.

-Underwatering: Water when the top 2-3 inches of soil dry.
-Never allow the soil to dry out completely.
+Inconsistent watering: Water when the top 2-3 inches of soil dry but never allow the soil to dry out completely.

-Brown papery leaf tips and edges on Lacy Tree Philodendron are caused by dry air and being pot-bound.
+Brown papery leaf tips and edges on Lacy Tree Philodendron are caused by dry air or being pot-bound.

 Dry air: To raise humidity, set the pot on a wet pebble tray or use a humidifier.